palantir/tslint/README.md

 	  -o, --out     output file
 	  -t, --format  output format (prose, json)  [default: "prose"]

-By default, configuration is loaded from `.tslintrc`, if it exists in the current path.
+By default, configuration is loaded from `.tslintrc` or `tslint.json`, if either exists in the current path.

 ##### Library